Skip to Main Content

 mall in Hong Kong ChinaWelcome BA 1302 students!

-This guide is designed to give you a quick overview of finding resources through Blume Library Discover and Business Source Complete.
+This guide is designed to give you a quick overview of finding resources through Blume Library's Discover service.

 Please feel free to contact me, or any research librarian with questions!